dmitryserbin/azdev-release-orchestrator/README.md

 ## Prerequisites

-To perform release pipeline orchestration the task requires Azure DevOps service endpoint with specific access to target project' pipelines to be able to create and manage releases.
+To perform release pipeline orchestration the task requires Azure DevOps service endpoint with specific access to target project pipelines to be able to create and manage releases.

 There are two types of Azure DevOps **service endoints** supported:

 Type | Name | Account
 ---- | ---- | -------
-integrated | SystemVssConnection | Project Collection Build Service specific | User specified | User specified
+`integrated` | SystemVssConnection | Project Collection Build Service `specific` | User specified | User specified

 You may need to check and update the following settings in Azure DevOps to utilize full potential of Release Orchestrator.